 ChatGPT nominally accepts many formats, but deep processing only covers a subset: text PDF / DOCX / TXT / MD / CSV / XLSX / JSON / PPTX; images PNG / JPG / WEBP / GIF; common source-code extensions.
-Anything outside that (Pages, Keynote, HEIC, archives, executables, exotic video codecs) is either rejected at upload or technically uploads but never reaches the analysis pipeline.
+Anything outside that (Pages, Keynote, HEIC, RAW, archives, executables, exotic video codecs) is either rejected at upload or technically uploads but never reaches the analysis pipeline.
 The reliable path isn’t arguing with the upload — it’s converting to a known-good type.

 Common causes